 - Interception, breaking into the stream, basic protocol analysis

 Mobile Application Analysis

 - Information Gathering (the what the where and the how)

-- Enumerating Server-Side technologies and functionality (MVC one backend fits all)
+- Enumerating Server-Side technologies and functionality

 - Storage, configuration and common mistakes (what people leave and where)

 - Security models, and what impact it has on app pen testing